 A health plan that offers essential coverage as outlined in the ACA, but typically limited to three visits with a primary care provider each year.
 While the monthly premiums for these plans are low, they come with high deductibles, high copayments and high coinsurance for most routine medical services.
 Under a catastrophic plan, you pay for most if not all of your medical expenses, except preventive care, until you reach your deductible, which will most likely be a few thousand dollars.

-The percentage of the cost of covered healthcare services you pay.
+The percentage of the cost of covered healthcare services you pay, typically once your deductible is met.
 The rest is paid by your insurer.
 Coinsurance is lower for services from an in-network provider (in-network coinsurance) than for services from an out-of-network provider (out-of-network coinsurance).

 - Example: If your coinsurance for a therapy session is 30 percent and the session normally costs $150, you pay $45 out of pocket (provided you’ve met any deductible).